 Tourism Management Diploma

-The Tourism Management Diploma at Okanagan College's Revelstoke Centre is designed to give students real-world knowledge, skills and opportunities to advance careers in the mountain resort tourism sector.
+The Tourism Management Diploma at Okanagan College is available in Kelowna and Revelstoke and is designed to give students real-world knowledge, skills and opportunities to advance careers in the mountain resort tourism sector.
 Upon graduation, students will be ideally suited for supervisory or front-line management positions in tourism.

 - Build a strong foundation in core tourism and business management functions.